mgdotdev/PeopleCounter/README.md

 ## What we learned

 Michael: I learned about tensorflow-hub and how to implement their pre-built models, and how to host web services in the google cloud.
+This is something I've always wanted to pick up and am happy to have had the opportunity to try out the GCP here.

 Shane: I learned how to use Flask and Docker for developing back-end services in google cloud.
+It was an awesome experience!

 # Additional information